excid3/rails/guides/source/getting_started.md

 $ bin/kamal setup
 ```

 Congratulations!
-You've deployed your Rails application to production.
+Your new Rails application is live and in production!

 To see your Rails app in production, enter your server's IP address in your browser.